Mohammad-Abohasan/Mastering-JavaScript-in-20-Days/Course02.md

 - But at least for our purposes here they are "**syntactic sugar**".
 - Understanding how they’re working under-the-hood is vital to avoid confusion.

+**Syntactic sugar** is a term for a more concise syntax that provides the same functionality for something that already exists.
+It aims to help make code shorter, therefore, easier to write.

 ### ✨ Pair Programming

 ![PairProgramming](https://github.com/Mohammad-Abohasan/Mastering-JavaScript-in-20-Days/assets/74917940/d75adaf1-f01f-4a16-8a8e-dd5c33e709f6)